Cozi

-Cozi is a website and mobile app intended to help families stay organized.
-Its features include allowing multiple family members to manage schedules with one account, as well as organize and update shopping and to-do lists.
+Cozi is a family organization website and mobile app designed to streamline household management.
+It offers shared calendars, to-do lists, shopping lists, and messaging tools, allowing multiple users to coordinate under one account.
+Founded in 2005 by former Microsoft employees, Cozi has evolved through acquistions and now operates under OurFamilyWizard.
+The app is available in both free and premium versions on iOS, Android, and desktop platforms.

+History

-The website was founded by Robbie Cape and Jan Miksovsky after the two of them left Microsoft.
+Cozi was founded in 2005 by Robbie Cape and Jan Miksovsky, two former Microsoft employees who sought to simplify family logistics with technology.
 The company's first product, Cozi Central, was released on September 25, 2006, and included a family calendar, shopping lists, family messaging and a photo collage screensaver.
 The company is based in Seattle, Washington.

 Cozi has both a freemium version, and a paid version called Cozi Gold.
 Cozi Gold's additional features include Cozi Contacts, a birthday tracker, more reminders, mobile month view, and change notifications.
-The software can be used on a desktop or mobile applications for iOS and Android.
+The software can be used on desktop or mobile applications for iOS and Android.